lexdene/py-sniper/README.md

 # py-sniper

-a Python restful api framework base on asyncio
+a Python restful web framework base on asyncio